perroquent/CompIM/README.md

 It's better if the video is short (10 sec), otherwise it will take a lot of time.

 By then you should have one picture in "test_style" and your video in "videos".
-You should now to run the commands in the main.sh file on your terminal.
+You should now try to run the commands in the main.sh file on your terminal.

 There is few steps to follow:
 1. It will ask you for the name of your video.
 You should only give the name without the extension (Example if your video is called jojo.mp4, only write "jojo" in the terminal)